wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 1. Designing algorithms and protocols for multi-party computation, blockchain, and related areas.

-We were recently awarded the Young Scientist Grant from the NRF (Korean government)!
+We were recently awarded the Outstanding Young Scientist Grant from the NRF (Korean government)!
 See the latest news!